s1monw1/kotlin_vertx_example/README.md

 # kotlin_vertx_example
-Simple Kotlin App using VertX
+Simple Kotlin application using VertX to create an HTTP server

+This project shows the usage of http://vertx.io/docs/vertx-web/kotlin/